RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

-# Exercise 8 - Cats, Cats, Cats
+# Exercise 8 - Cats, Cats, Cats (WORK IN PROGRESS)

 Are you sad that you have watched all cat movies and seen all cat photos on the internet?
 Then be sad no more - in this exercise we will make a *Cat Synthesizer* where you can create all the cat photos you will ever need!